 - The value of your bike

 Other insurance providers will also ask you for:

 - Make of bike

 - Model name

 - Bike type

-Compare quotes with 10+ insurance providers now.
+Compare 25+ prices with UK insurance providers now.

 5. Triathlon training & racing abroad insurance

 If you are planning a trip overseas for training or racing one of the big international triathlon events, it’s worth investigating whether taking out insurance from a specialist triathlon insurance provider is a better option than non-specialist travel insurance.